VMware by Broadcom: Portfolio Simplification and Transition to Subscription

 On December 11, 2023, VMware was acquired by Broadcom.
 With this, major changes in licensing were made.
 VMware has reduced the number of offerings and has transitioned their bundles to subscriptions.
+The catalog of 160+ VMware products and bundles has been consolidated into just a few main bundles.
+Also, in November 2024, vSphere Essentials Plus was replaced by vSphere Enterprise Plus (a new and different product).
 In this article, we want to give you an overview of the new licensing models of VMware.
 Also, find a comprehensive FAQ-section below.

 VMware’s offerings have been reduced from 168 products, bundles and editions, to just four (4) bundles.
 These four bundles are: